dfinity/llm/typescript/README.md

 # `@dfinity/llm`

-A library for making requests to the LLM canister on the Internet Computer.
+A TypeScript library for making requests to the LLM canister on the Internet Computer.

 ## Supported Models